rhaiscript/book/src/language/values-and-types.md

 {{#include ../links.md}}

-The following primitive types are supported natively:
+The following primitive types are supported natively.

 | Category                                                                                                                         | Equivalent Rust types                                                                                 | [`type_of()`]         | `to_string()`             |
 | -------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- | --------------------- | ------------------------- |